mickfuzz/phd4/_posts/other/conferences/2024-11-final-review-and-tepa.md

 ### Embargo, thesis format, viva format

 No embargo is requested.
 The thesis formal is fully in the form of a written report.
 My viva format preference is for oral examination face to face if possible but via video conference if not for logistical reason.
-To accompany this commentary I will email drafts of Chapters 3 and 5.

 ### Written progress